OpenAI Adds Advanced Account Security to ChatGPT

 Technical details

-Editorial analysis: Companies providing protections for high-risk users commonly require hardware-backed multi-factor authentication and remove weaker recovery paths, a pattern seen previously at major platforms.
-This pattern reduces successful phishing and SIM-swap attacks but raises operational and onboarding friction for end users and organizations that must provision and manage hardware keys.
+Industry-pattern observation: platforms protecting high-risk users commonly require hardware-backed or passkey multi-factor authentication and remove weaker recovery paths.
+This sharply reduces phishing and SIM-swap success but raises onboarding and operational friction, since organizations must provision, back up, and manage keys.

 What to watch